+Wall).
 The details of deterrent use will be recorded on the field sheet along with the Response Index of the Raptors.
+Request Pit Supervisor arrange an escort for you into the pit to fire bear bangers up towards the bird(s).
 If possible, record video of bird's reaction to banger.
 Do not fire banger directly at bird to avoid injuring it.

-During nesting season, a combination of passive visual and auditory deterrence will be also deployed in the A418 open pit to deter birds while PK slurry is being discharged into the open pit.
+A combination of passive visual and auditory deterrence will be deployed in the active A21 open pit.
 Deterrents include:

+- Scarecrows

-- Wetland Wailer (Screaming Bird Machine) - Decoy ground and air predators
+- Wetland Wailer (aka Screaming Bird Machine)

+- Decoy ground and air predators